sushrutk/robust_sparse_mean_estimation/README.md

-# robust_sparse_mean_estimation
+# Robust Sparse Mean Estimation

-Code for robust sparse mean estimation
+Code to generate experiments in the paper https://arxiv.org/abs/1911.08085.